Chapter 1. "Another Life".

 “Aunt,” Veronica noticed, flushing.
 “What are you thinking about?”

-“I don’t know what you have thought of... but everyone thinks to the extent of his depravity,” aunt Henrietta uttered, looking at Veronica with chaste eyes, cause she was so surprised by the modesty of her protégée.
+“I don’t know what you have thought of... but everyone thinks to the extent of his depravity,” aunt Henrietta uttered, looking at Veronica with chaste eyes, surprising by the modesty of her protégée.

 “You’re such a clever woman!”
 Veronica teased her, blinking her brown oriental eyes.